AEM-PROJECTS/management-project/README.md

 ## How to isntall
-Donwload the project, open the browser and select the folder with the project.
+Donwload the project, open the browser(extensions tab) and select the folder with the project.
 ![Image how to install](https://github.com/AEM-PROJECTS/management-project/blob/master/documentation/isntall.png)

 ## Context menu